-"an unintended response in a donor or in a patient that is associated with..... transfusion of blood or blood components that is fatal, life-threatening, disabling or incapacitating, or which results in or prolongs hospitalisation or morbidity" (SHOT 2018) In 2022 there were 26 deaths associated with SAR to transfusion, with TACO remaining the leading cause of deaths, with an increase from 131 deaths in 2021 to 160 in 2022.
+"An unintended response in a donor or in a patient that is associated with transfusion of blood or blood components that is fatal, life-threatening, disabling or incapacitating, or which results in or prolongs hospitalisation or morbidity" (SHOT 2018)

+In 2023 there were 25 deaths associated with SAR to transfusion.
+TACO remains the leading cause of morbidity and mortality, which has increased each year since 2020.
 Amongst these cases, it was noted a significant contributing factor was the clinical decision to optimise the haemoglobin in chronically anaemic patients to normal levels as opposed to a patient specific threshold.
 Chronic anaemia is a key part of the TACO risk assessment.

-PATIENT SAFETY Many transfusion reactions are the result of human error, by not completing all of the suggested pre transfusion checks.
-In order to start the transfusion, the following must be completed: - · Positive Patient Identification confirmed - · Checks between product, patient and prescription complete - · TACO checklist complete - · Integrity of blood unit - Informed consent obtained and documented - · Observations complete and within limits normal for patient The graph below demonstrates the number of cases resulting in major morbidity for each SAR category in 2022.
+Many transfusion reactions are the result of human error, by not completing all of the suggested pre transfusion checks.
+In order to start the transfusion, the following must be completed:

+- Positive Patient Identification confirmed

+- · Checks between product, patient and prescription complete

+- TACO checklist complete

+- Integrity of blood unit

+- · Informed consent obtained and documented

+- · Observations complete and within limits normal for patient.

+The graph below demonstrates the number of cases resulting in major morbidity for each SAR category in 2023.
 Fig 2.
-Number of cases resulting in major morbidity for each SAR category in 2022 from the SHOT Annual report 2022(1) Prevention and management of transfusion reactions can be broken down into the following sequence, which will be explored in more detail below.
+Number of cases resulting in major morbidity for each SAR category in 2023 from the SHOT Annual report 2023(1) Prevention and management of transfusion reactions can be broken down into the following sequence, which will be explored in more detail below.